arcus/education_modules/docker_101/docker_101.md

 @module_structure
-1. Read [Docker for Scientists](#docker-for-scientists) to help contextualize the tutorial for research applications.
-2. Do the Docker 101 tutorial.
+1. Do the first half of the Docker 101 tutorial.
-3. Return to this module to complete the [Quiz](#quiz) to check your understanding and consolidate your knowledge.
+2. Return to this module to complete the [Docker 101 Quiz](#docker-101-quiz) to check your understanding and consolidate your knowledge.
+3. Read "Ten simple rules for writing Dockerfiles for reproducible data science" by Nüst et al. 2020
+4. Return to this module for the final sections
 @end

 import: https://raw.githubusercontent.com/arcus/education_modules/templates_update/_module_templates/macros.md
 import: https://raw.githubusercontent.com/arcus/education_modules/templates_update/_module_templates/macros_wrapper.md
 -->

-# Module Title
+# Getting Started with Docker for Research

 @overview